 When they play games on a device, children are not nurturing social skills such as compromising or negotiating and communication skills through interaction.
 This could result in difficulty to relate with people in the future as they would lack the life skills necessary for later life.

-On top of that, if technology is used to regulate children’s behaviour, they may depend on exterior factors to do so even when they are older.
-This could lead to adults who have an external locus of control or people who depends on other people or things to determine outcomes.
+On top of that, if the technology is used to regulate children’s behaviour, they may depend on exterior factors to do so even when they are older.
+This could lead to adults who have an external locus of control or people who depend on other people or things to determine outcomes.

 From our interactions with some parents, it was evident that they have every intention of replacing technology time but did not know what else could be done to keep their children occupied.
 Technology lecturer in Early Childhood Education, Shaireen Selamat suggests that we should “think of technology like any other object or toy” meaning that its use should be limited.